 - Next, in a large saucepan, heat coconut oil, honey, cinnamon and salt over medium heat, for about 3-5 minutes.
 Remove from heat and stir in vanilla.
 Then add the seeds and processed nuts and coconut flakes and stir to coat.

-- Spread granola mixture evenly onto a baking sheet lined with parchment paper.
-Bake for 20-25 minutes or until lightly browned.
+- Line a baking sheet with parchment paper, then spread granola mixture evenly across the sheet.
+Bake for 20-25 minutes or until color reaches a light golden brown.
 Remove from oven and add dried cranberries – may need to gently press into granola mixture.

 - Allow the granola to cool for about 20 minutes or until hardened.
 Break apart granola.
 Store in an airtight container or mason jar for up to 2 weeks.